MicrosoftDocs/memdocs/memdocs/intune/configuration/device-firmware-configuration-interface-windows.md

 - The device must be registered for Windows Autopilot by a [Microsoft Cloud Solution Provider (CSP) partner](https://partner.microsoft.com/cloud-solution-provider), or registered directly by the OEM.

   Devices manually registered for Autopilot, such as [imported from a csv file](../enrollment/enrollment-autopilot.md#add-devices), aren't allowed to use DFCI.
-By design, DFCI management requires external attestation of the device’s commercial acquisition through an OEM or a Microsoft CSP partner registration to Windows Autopilot.
+By design, DFCI management requires external attestation of the device's commercial acquisition through an OEM or a Microsoft CSP partner registration to Windows Autopilot.

   Once your device is registered, its serial number is shown in the list of Windows Autopilot devices.